-This statement has been prepared and published on behalf of Egmont for the financial year ended 31 December 2024, in accordance with the UK Modern Slavery Act 2015.
+This statement has been prepared and published on behalf of Egmont for the financial year ended 31 December 2025, in accordance with the UK Modern Slavery Act 2015.

 Introduction to Egmont

 Egmont is a leading Nordic media group with a dual purpose.
 Growing with the modern consumers, Egmont continues bringing stories to life with great content and empower children and young people at risk to pursue a good life.
-Egmont has more than 5,700 employees across more than 100 companies such as Nordisk Film, Story House Egmont, TV 2 in Norway, Lindhardt og Ringhof, and Cappelen Damm etc., which are primarily located in Denmark, Sweden, and Norway.
+Egmont has more than 5,300 employees across more than 100 companies such as Nordisk Film, Story House Egmont, TV 2 in Norway, Lindhardt og Ringhof, and Cappelen Damm etc., which are primarily located in Denmark, Sweden, and Norway.
 As a commercial foundation for more than 100 years, we every year spend part of our profits to help the people in need.
-In 2024, we donated 15.4 million EUR to support children and young people in completing a secondary or further education and pursuing a good life.
+In 2025, we donated 14.8 million EUR to support children and young people in completing a secondary or further education and pursuing a good life.

 Egmont has a global whistleblower hotline available to employees as well as third parties.
 This enables transparency in terms of genuine concerns related to direct activities or the supply chains of our business, including any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
+In February 2025, Egmont ran a company-wide awareness campaign to ensure all employees know where and how to address serious concerns.

 Third parties - supply chain due diligence

-The Egmont Social Compliance Program sets out processes and requirements to ensure that our high-risk suppliers uphold responsible business conduct.
+TThe Egmont Social Compliance Programme sets out processes and requirements to ensure that our high-risk suppliers uphold responsible business conduct.
 We ensure that human rights and labour rights are respected and protected, and that violations are remedied.
 Based on a risk assessment of the countries and sectors in which the relevant suppliers operate, key direct suppliers and chosen sub-suppliers may be subject to audits.
-Egmont’s country risk assessment operates with the three risk groups set out below:
+Egmont's country risk assessment operates with the three risk groups set out below:

 - Country Group 1: Audit is required at least every 12 months.